PoisotLab/MS_befwm_softwarenote/ms.md

 [@will08end] that all share the general equation of $G_i = 1 - s/k$, where $s$
 is the sum of biomass of populations in competition for a ressource with carrying capacity $k$.
-The first scenario, used by @bros06ase, sets $s = B_i$ and $k = K$: species only compete with themselves for independant resources.
+The first scenario, used by @bros06ase, sets $s = B_i$ and $k = K$: species only compete with themselves for independent resources.
 The issue with this formulation [@kond03far] is that the biomass and productivity of the system scales linearly with the number of primary producers.
 The second formulation "shares" the resource across primary producers, with $s = B_i$ and